AbuseIO/SCART-docs/docs/details/custom_webforms.md

 <https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started>

 This format can be used within the body from the import email with all (or a subset) of fields included.
-An example email body text is:

-> url: www.s3group.nl \
-> text: this is a note \
-> custom: this a custom field

-a complete example of such a email is:
+A complete example of such an email is:

 ![img_4.png](../images/img_4.png)